START YOUR JOURNEY

 During our meeting, our staff will guide you through the next steps and assist with important arrangements, including:

-• Choosing a casket, urn, or other necessary products
+- Choosing a casket, urn, or other necessary merchandise

 What to Bring With You

-To help make the process easier, please gather the following information and items before your meeting:
+To help make the process easier, please gather the following information for the deceased and items before your meeting:

 Additionally, please bring a recent photograph and any clothing you'd like us to use when dressing your loved one for the service.